asferrer/OceanGuard-AI/README.md

 ---

-## 🚀 Revolutionary Features
+## ✨ Key Features & Technical Highlights

--   **🧠 JSON Intelligence & Robust Parsing**: We force Gemma to think in structured data with a JSON-first prompt.
-A custom robust parser corrects common model errors, ensuring 100% reliable data ingestion for automated systems.
--   **🛰️ Smart Geolocation & Data Enrichment**: Every image is automatically tagged with geospatial data.
-The system extracts GPS coordinates from EXIF metadata or assigns a location from a global catalog of dive sites, ensuring every data point has a geographical context.
+- **🧠 On-Device Intelligence & Offline-First**: All analysis happens locally.
+No internet connection or expensive cloud servers required.
+This is a game-changer for fieldwork in remote marine protected areas.

+- **🎯 High-Precision Debris Detection**: Gemma 3N identifies and classifies underwater debris, outputting structured JSON data with coordinates and confidence scores for 100% reliable data ingestion.
+- **🔧 Robust JSON Parsing**: We've implemented a custom robust_json_parser that intelligently corrects common syntax errors from the LLM (like missing commas), ensuring the application never fails due to malformed model outputs.
+- **🗺️ Interactive Geospatial Dashboard**: An intuitive 3D map visualizes pollution data instantly, revealing environmental hotspots and allowing for powerful data exploration.
--   **📊 Advanced Ecosystem Health Score**: A unique algorithm calculates a real-time ocean health score based on debris type, threat level, and pollution density, providing an instant metric for environmental impact.
+- **🩺 Revolutionary Health Score**: A unique algorithm (calculate_ecosystem_health) calculates a real-time "Ecosystem Health Score" for any location, providing an immediate, quantifiable metric of environmental impact based on debris type and density.
--   **🌍 Multilingual Generative Reports**: Gemma acts as an expert analyst, synthesizing quantitative data into multilingual conservation reports (EN, ES, JA, etc.) complete with actionable recommendations for policymakers and cleanup crews.
+- **📜 AI-Powered Narrative Reports**: Gemma acts as an expert marine biologist, synthesizing findings into multilingual executive reports complete with actionable mitigation strategies.
--   **🎨 Dynamic & Interactive Visualization**: The platform features an interactive 3D geospatial map, visual bounding box overlays, and detailed environmental impact dashboards for each detected item.
--   **⚡ Optimized Real-Time Performance**: With Unsloth's 4-bit quantization, we achieve high-speed image analysis on a single GPU, making real-time response a reality.
+- **⚡ Optimized for Performance**: Using Unsloth's 4-bit quantization, we achieve high-speed analysis on consumer-grade hardware, making real-time application a reality.

+- **📊 Built-in Performance Evaluation**: The repository includes a dedicated script (evaluate_performance.py) to benchmark the model's accuracy (Precision, Recall, F1-Score) against standard datasets like CleanSea (in COCO format), demonstrating a commitment to scientific validation.

 ---